UK Landlord Insurance: What It Covers, How Much it Costs| 2026 Guide

 The UK Landlord’s Insurance is a policy that protects landlords with tenants by covering potential risks and expenses associated with renting a property.
 Also known as buy-to-let insurance, building insurance for landlords is the guardrail for the structure itself, the walls, the roofs, the fitted kitchens, and boilers, etc. Without it, any storm or subsidence may cost you thousands of pounds.
 A landlord’s insurance policy is called a dwelling property policy or DP policy.

-- Unpaid Rent / Tenant Default covers rent losses when tenants fail to pay.
+| Tenant Default/Rent Guarantee | It covers the unpaid rent when tenants fail to pay. |

 What property types does landlord Insurance cover?